When you run a small retail shop, customer services is at the heart of every decision you make.

 16. Make Customer Service Everyone’s Job

 Have you ever been in a store and asked for help, only to be told, “That’s not my job?”
 Why would anyone want to shop in a place like that?
+Instead, make customer care everyone’s responsibility.
 If your managers are lording it over your salespeople and consider customer service beneath them — well, maybe they’re not the right people for your business.
+And if your team needs to bone up on their customer service skills, get them training.

 17. Never Say, “I Don’t Know”